Best Compact Treadmill for Small Spaces – Introduction

 Most compact treadmills for small spaces have built-in programs to follow.

-Once you’ve entered a few basic details, the treadmill will then speed up, slow down, and may even adjust the incline to deliver an enjoyable but effective workout.
+Once you’ve entered a few basic details, the treadmill will speed up, slow down, and adjust the incline to deliver an enjoyable but effective workout.

 This may even be linked to your heart rate if your machine has pulse telemetry or heart rate monitor handgrips.